GTC7788/raindropDetection/README.md

-# Raindrop Detection by using Convolutional Neural Network
+# ON THE IMPACT OF VARYING REGION PROPOSAL STRATEGIES FOR RAINDROP DETECTION AND CLASSIFICATION USING CONVOLUTIONAL NEURAL NETWORKS

 ![Demonstration of Raindrop Detection](https://github.com/GTC7788/raindropDetection/blob/master/utils/Example%20of%20Raindrop%20Detection.png)

 *This project contains the raindrop classification and detection demonstration code (and associated supporting files).*

-### Usage of directories
+## Usage of directories:

 **ground_truth_labels**